 The cause could be trauma or diseases like diabetes.
 Diabetic neuropathy and complex regional pain syndromes are few examples.

-It stands for all kinds of pain for which the cause can be attributed to psychological problems.
+The term is used for all kinds of pains where the cause can be attributed to psychological problems.
 Most patients with chronic painful conditions have some degree of psychological issues like anxiety or depression.

 Therefore patients with chronic painful conditions should be assessed for psychological factors, and psychological treatments should be considered an important aspect of pain therapy.

-Best aid to diagnosis is the patient’s own description of the type, duration, and location of pain. e.g. sharp or dull, constant or intermittent, burning or aching may give the best clues to the cause.
+During history, a patient tells about the type, duration, and location of the pain.
+The characteristics of the pain as described by the patient e.g. sharp or dull, constant or intermittent, burning or aching may give the best clues to the cause.

-Physician’s concern is to find out underlying cause and provide treatment accordingly.
-To reach at the conclusion, depending upon the site and suspected ailment, lab investigations and imaging procedures like x-ray, ultrasound, CT scan or MRI, electromyography (EMG), nerve conduction studies, and evoked potential (EP) studies.
+These include lab studies and imaging procedures like x-ray, ultrasound, CT scan or MRI, electromyography (EMG), nerve conduction studies, and evoked potential (EP) studies.

-Special studies may be done in few cases.
-For example discography to locate painful disc.
-Ongoing depression, anxiety, and substance abuse need to be identified.
+Special studies may be done in a few cases.
+For example, discography to locate painful discs.

 - Application of heat or ice

-- Nonsteroidal anti-inflammatory drugs such as aspirin, ibuprofen, or naproxen; or acetaminophen
+- Nonsteroidal anti-inflammatory drugs- aspirin, ibuprofen, naproxen, acetaminophen etc

-A secondary tier of treatments may include medications, nerve blocks, biofeedback, steroid injections, anticonvulsants and behavioral therapy
+Apart from above-mentioned choices, a secondary line of treatments may include medications, nerve blocks, biofeedback, steroid injections, anticonvulsants, and behavioral therapy

-This group includes both opoid drugs like buprenorphine, tramadol, and non steroidal anti-inflammatory drugs like aspirin, , acetaminophen, and ibuprofen etc.
+This group includes both opioid drugs like buprenorphine, tramadol, and nonsteroidal anti-inflammatory drugs like aspirin, acetaminophen, and ibuprofen etc.

-Non steroidal anti-inflammatory drugs act at the level of peripheral pain receptors, opoid drugs act at central level to decrease the perception of painful stimuli.
+Nonsteroidal anti-inflammatory drugs act at the level of peripheral pain receptors, opioid drugs act at the central level to decrease the perception of painful stimuli.

-Antidepressants or psychotropic drugs and anti-anxiety drugs are sometimes used along with analgesicsin selected cases where simple analgesic therapy is not effective.
+Antidepressants or psychotropic drugs and anti-anxiety drugs are sometimes used along with analgesics selected cases where simple analgesic therapy is not effective.

 Irritants like capsaicin work by increasing blood flow to the skin when applied locally.
 Increased blood flow provides warmth and sense of pain relief.